Posts

 Western ballads with old tales by a singer from Arizona that became a legend.
 "The boy with the teardrop in his voice" was also a hero that fought in WW2 at age 17.
 I like his 1959 album Gunfighter Ballads and Trail Songs which holds the famous "El Paso" and the rediscovered hit "Big Iron".
 To the town of Agua Fria, rode a stranger one fine day Hardly spoke to folks around him, didn't have too much to say No one dared to ask his business, no one dared to make a slip For the stranger there among 'em had a big iron on his hip.
 Columbia Records once rejected two songs of Marty Robbins for being too "controversial" for the political jungle of the sixties.
 One of them was, " My Own Native Land ".
 Is it right that we should give And give until it hurts To a foreign land that treats us Just like so much dirt Those who lead us have forgotten Love is in the soul Love cannot be purchased with The promise of more gold.
 The other one,

-Camping in Anastasia State Park
+Camping in the campground of Anastasia State Park in St. Augustine, Florida

 Image

 Back to the tent for a week in a state park close to the city of St. Augustine - License our images here .
 Anastasia State Park is a bike ride away from the action of old St. Augustine, Florida.
 In winter, camping here is a delight, especially for the absence of insects and the lonely beach.
 One night, a smart raccoon assaulted our cooler in the gazebo.
 The unit felt from the picnic table and woke us.
 We ended giving the troublemaker a big scare.
 This worked well.
 It didn't try again.
 The hike to Cape Francis in the St. Augustine Inlet was nice.
 We found many birds on the Atlantic shores pushed by strong winds and furious waves.
 There were also illusions of ships sailing on the sand - the beach hiding the inlet.
 Someone was sailing on the sands of Cape Francis.
-The city with its old castle, old houses, and... old, old, old sme
+The city with its old castle, old houses, and... old, old, old s

 "Falling Stars" from Rainer Maria Rilke